monty2101/Nptel-cp/nodejs interview question.md

 **Answer:**
 The asynchronous function requires callbacks as a return parameter.
 When multiple asynchronous functions are chained together then callback hell situation comes up.
+Callback hell is a phenomenon that happens when multiple callbacks are nested on top of each other.
+The two common ways of escaping the callback heare are by using promises and async/await.
+Promises mainly have three stages such as resolved, rejected, and pending.
+It makes the code more maintainable and understandable.

 **Source:** _codeforgeek.com_
 ### Q14: Could we run an external process with Node.js? ☆☆